 9. Project FROG: Move the Needle?
 Solve for Scale

-In 2006, we realized that in California public schools 80,000 of 270,000 classrooms were portables.
-Intended as interim solutions, portables are often utilized beyond their recommended lifespan and commonly suffer from inadequate ventilation, poor indoor air quality, and substandard lighting and acoustics.
-What could we as architects do to address this issue at scale?
+In 2006, we realized that in California public schools, 80,000 of 270,000 classrooms were portables.
+Portables, intended as interim solutions, are often utilized beyond their recommended lifespan and commonly suffer from inadequate ventilation, poor indoor air quality, and substandard lighting and acoustics.
+What could we, as architects, do to address this issue at scale?
 Recognizing the need for an alternative, we developed a pre-engineered building system that is energy-efficient, greener, healthier, and more affordable.
 The modular design expedited construction and was easily configurable to any space requirements.
 We called our initiative "Project Frog."
-Project Frog was incubated into its own company in 2010, and its solutions have gone on to be implemented in more than twenty school districts statewide including: Los Angeles USD, SSFUSD, Long Beach USD, Oakland USD, and others.
+Project Frog was incubated into its own company in 2010, and its solutions have gone on to be implemented in more than twenty school districts statewide, including Los Angeles USD, SSFUSD, Long Beach USD, Oakland USD, and others.